 According to research, 2020 saw a 20% growth in security incidents for 69% of the eCommerce businesses surveyed.
 According to monitoring of the deep web / darknet and hacker channels, 7.3% of posts were about the eCommerce industry, increasingly targeted due to the growth of the industry and the availability of new technologies, automated tools, and bot armies used by cyber criminals.
 These cyber attacks may lead to costly data breaches, not to mention potential violations of privacy and security laws (e.g. PCI DSS, GDPR, CCPA).

-Trust is a foundational aspect of success on eCommerce apps & sites – trust that is undermined when the eCommerce site does not appear trustworthy or if there is a history of breached customer information. eCommerce sites must take security seriously and integrate those efforts in a way that is visible to customers (e.g. eCommerce security badges, social proof).
+Trust is a foundational aspect of success on eCommerce apps & sites – trust that is undermined when the eCommerce site does not appear trustworthy or if there is a history of breached customer information. eCommerce web development takes a setback when security is threatened and it has to be addressedd seriously.
+One will have to integrate those efforts in a way that is visible to customers (e.g. eCommerce security badges, social proof)..

 The remainder of this guide will outline the most common eCommerce security threats and a basic guide to how to make an eCommerce website secure.